 Neverending Stories is the barrier-breaking, inclusive talk show by ROSE Stories.
 It's a show for a new, culturally diverse public, not just from the Netherlands but also Belgium and the Dutch Antilles.
 The show discusses recently published books that bring fresh perspectives to themes relevant to a super-diverse society.
 It focuses on the stories of bicultural writers and female writers in particular, as an answer to the very topical social-ethnic and societal need for authentic stories told from the inside that contribute to a better representation of society.

-Neverending Stories is an initiative of ROSE Stories in collaboration with deBuren, Writers Unlimited and Watershed, and was made possible with the help of Literature Flanders, the Prins Bernhard Culture Fund, 21 Fund and the Dutch Literary Fund.
+Neverending Stories was an initiative of ROSE Stories in collaboration with deBuren, Writers Unlimited and Watershed, and was made possible with the help of Literature Flanders, the Prins Bernhard Culture Fund, 21 Fund and the Dutch Literary Fund.